ricardomayerb/macro-theory-UDP/macro-problem-set-01.Rmd

 ## Instructions

-0. Deadline: 23-August-2012
+0. Deadline: Thursday, 23-August-2012

-1. You don't have to type your answers, handwriting it's perfectly acceptable and even preferible in a first pass.
+1. You don't have to type your answers, handwriting it's perfectly acceptable and even preferable in a first pass.
 Later, I'll ask you and your classmates to produce a properly written solution, in $\mathrm{\LaTeX}$.

 2. It's OK (it's encouraged, even) to work in pairs or groups.
 But you need to submit individual set of answers and it shouldn't be identical.